 Clancy et al (2007) Coregulation of natively expressed pertussis toxin-sensitive muscarinic receptors with G-protein-activated potassium channels.
 Proc Natl Acad Sci U S A 27 6388 PMID: 17567799

 Do you know of a great paper that uses AF-DX 116 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area